Hawaii, United States: Official and widely spoken languages

 Ancient Origins and Polynesian Roots

 The first settlers arrived around 400 C.E., bringing with them the Hawaiian language.
-This dialect, deeply rooted in Polynesian traditions, became the foundation of communication for early inhabitants3.
+This dialect, deeply rooted in Polynesian traditions, became the foundation of communication for early inhabitants.
 Their language traditions continue to influence the island’s culture today.

 Arrival of European, Asian, and Missionary Influences